OlenaMits/musica-project/README.md

 ## Description

-Project based on React.

-The task was to create an online store with goods, where client could add goods to the shopping cart or favorite cart.
-Create a contact form for the order and the list of goods.
+React SPA.
+An online store with goods, where client can add goods to the shopping cart or favorite cart, fill a contact form for the order and the list of goods.

 ## Setup